Uniforms of the United States Army: Combat uniform

 The Army Combat Uniform (ACU) is the utility uniform worn in garrison and in combat zones by the U.S. Army.
 It consists of a jacket and trousers in the Operational Camouflage Pattern (OCP), worn with combat boots and a t-shirt.
-A matching patrol cap replaced the black beret for wear with the ACU in July 2011.
 In the field, the jacket may be replaced by the flame resistant Army Combat Shirt when worn directly under a tactical vest.
+A matching patrol cap is worn when other headgear is not in use.

+The ACU was introduced in 2005, replacing the previous Battle Dress Uniform and Desert Camouflage Uniform.
+The uniform originally featured a pixelated camouflage pattern, known as the Universal Camouflage Pattern (UCP), which was designed for use in woodland, desert, and urban environments, and was worn with a black beret.
+The black beret was replaced for wear with the ACU by the patrol cap in July 2011; the beret remained in use with the Army Service Uniform.
+UCP was found to perform poorly in the field, and beginning in 2010, most soldiers operating in Afghanistan were issued ACUs using the commercial MultiCam pattern, which was found to be better suited to that country's terrain.
+Subsequently, OCP, which is similar to MultiCam, was adopted Army-wide starting in 2015, with UCP fully retired in 2019.

 The ACU jacket bears name tapes, rank insignia, and shoulder patches and tabs, as well as recognition devices such as a U.S. flag patch and the infrared (IR) tab.
 Two U.S. flag insignia are authorized for wear with the ACU, full-color and subdued IR.
 The U.S. flag insignia is worn on the right shoulder pocket flap of the ACU coat.
 Unit patches are worn on the left shoulder, while combat patches are worn on the right.
 The name tapes, rank, and skill badges are either secured with hook-and-loop fasteners or can optionally be sewn on.

-The ACU was introduced in 2005, replacing the previous Battle Dress Uniform and Desert Camouflage Uniform.
-The uniform originally featured a pixelated camouflage pattern, known as the Universal Camouflage Pattern (UCP), which was designed for use in woodland, desert, and urban environments.
-However, the pattern was found unsuitable, and beginning in 2010, most soldiers operating in Afghanistan were issued ACUs using the commercial MultiCam pattern, which was found to be better suited to that country's terrain.
-Subsequently, the OCP, which is similar to MultiCam, was adopted Army-wide starting in 2015, with UCP fully retired in 2019.

 Service uniform

-The current garrison service uniform is known as the "Army Green Service Uniform".
+The current garrison service uniform is known as the Army Green Service Uniform.
 Introduced in late 2018, it is based on the "pinks and greens" officers' service uniform worn in World War II and the Korean War.
-The service uniform includes a dark olive drab coat, light drab trousers, a khaki shirt, an olive drab tie, and brown leather shoes for both men and women, with women having the option to wear a pencil skirt and pumps instead.
+The service uniform includes a dark olive drab coat, light drab trousers, a tan shirt, an olive drab tie, and brown leather shoes for both men and women, with women having the option to wear a pencil skirt and pumps instead.
 The uniform became available to soldiers in mid-2020.

 From 2010 to 2020, a blue uniform, known as the Army Blue Service Uniform, was used as the daily wear service uniform.
 The Army has a tradition of blue uniforms dating to the Revolutionary War, and the blue uniform returns to its previous position as a formal dress and ceremonial uniform.
 It had replaced in daily wear the previous green service uniform used by all officers and enlisted personnel introduced in 1956.